HBRS-SDP/ws23-person-following/API_Plan.md

 ### Software Delivery:
 The software package is delivered as a Python script structured as a ROS package.
-It includes dependencies such as the `mediapipe`, `pyrealsense2` for pose estimation, and `rospy` for ROS integration.
+It includes dependencies such as the `mediapipe`, `pyrealsense2` for pose estimation, and `rclpy` for ROS integration.
 The script utilizes the Robot Operating System (ROS) and provides laser-based obstacle avoidance using the `/scan` topic.

 ### MVP Test Scenario: Following the robot at a threshold distance
 #### Triggering the Scenario: